tohagan/ShouldBe/README.md

 ### About

 * A cleaner *faster* way to code .NET / C# / VB.NET unit tests.
-* Wrapper API for NUnit so it integrates well with existing NUnit tools like Resharper
+* Wrapper API for NUnit so it integrates well with existing NUnit tools like NUnit Runners and Resharper.
 * **License**: BSD Open Source  (See LICENSE.txt)

 ### Similar Libraries